PistachioPony/gamesparks-docs/Documentation/Configurator/Messages.md

 # Messages

 The GameSparks platform allows you to send messages to your players.
+These can be:
-These can be either a). in-game messages when a player is playing the game, or b). push notifications when they are not playing the game (including email if desired, via an integration with SendGrid).
+* In-game messages when a player is playing the game, or
+* Push notifications when they are not playing the game (including email if desired, via an integration with SendGrid).

 This section allows you to set up and configure these messages.

 ![](img/Noti/1.jpg)